 In addition, Timo Kaphengst has worked intensively on projects dealing with the sustainable use of biomass and bionenergy and, more recently, the governance of global land use and sustainable resource management.
 At the regional level, he investigated transition processes focusing on increasing renewable energies and explored the role of cooperatives and frontrunners in such processes.
 He is also interested in drivers and patterns of human behaviour and how these can be stimulated towards more sustainable life styles.

 Before joining Ecologic Institute, Timo worked for the Leibniz-Institute of Agricultural Engineering in Potsdam (ATB) and was responsible for evaluating microeconomic aspects of biomass production.

 Timo Kaphengst studied landscape ecology and nature conservation at the University of Greifswald (Germany).
 Here, he also developed his interest in theoretical and applied aspects of environmental ethics.
 During research trips to South Africa and Azerbaijan, he also investigated the ecological impacts of habitat fragmentation and intensive land use on bird species diversity.

 Alongside his work at Ecologic Institute, Timo Kaphengst is affiliated with e-fect, a consultancy for dialogues, evaluation, environmental psychology, and coaching.
-Making use of his expertise in a variety of fields, Timo Kaphengst regularly holds lectures at universities and gives presentations to civil society organizations about the environmental and social aspects of various EU and international policies.
+Furthermore, he currently works as a freelance consultant for social innovation.